“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” -Dr. Seuss

 Not only focused on themes of geography, The World is Flat book mentions topics of foreign policy and economics merely to have all readers understand what is being mentioned.

-It is important to state that there are other useful resources to analyse geography; check out our blog to find out more!
+It is important to state that there are other useful geography revision resources to help you and which complement books such as The World is Flat.

 Some prefer studying in a quiet place with their informative textbook.
 (Source: pixabay)